 - Step 1: Firstly, determine the total expense of the individual from the income tax filing submitted.

-- Step 2: Next, determine the taxable income of the individual and it can be computed by subtracting total exemptions and total deductions from the gross total income of the individual. i.e Taxable income = Gross total income – Total exemptions – Total deductions
+- Step 2: Next, determine the taxable income of the individual.
+It can be computed by subtracting total exemptions and total deductions from the gross total income of the individual. i.e., Taxable income = Gross total income – Total exemptions – Total deductions

-- Step 3: Finally, the effective tax rate of the individual is calculated by dividing the total tax expense by the taxable income as shown above.
+- Step 3: Finally, calculate the effective tax rate of the individual by dividing the total tax expense by the taxable income, as shown above.

 The formula for a corporation can be derived by using the following steps: